kevinzhuang01/srp_2025/_profiles/reeshadkhan.md

   and Intelligent Systems; Computer Science; Electrical, Electronic, and Information Engineering; Environmental Engineering; Informatics, Analytics and Information Science;
   Statistics and Probability; Visualization and Human-Computer Systems
+motivation: "Iâ\x80\x99m applying to Sustainable Research Pathways because it seems to give what I care about most: rigorous AI research and a community that works for betterment of people.
+As a Ph.D. student in Computer Science at the University of Arkansas, my work centers on efficient, real-time perception for autonomous systems (e.g., TinyBEV, sensor fusion, GPU/distributed training).
+Iâ\x80\x99ve seen how inclusive teams produce better scientific solutions - whether mentoring 12 undergraduates in a cybersecurity testbed and AI integration or supporting courses as a Teaching Assistant - and I want to keep continue building in that spirit.
+Through SRP-NAIRR, I hope to contribute practical strengths - model compression and optimization, robust ML pipelines, and reproducible workflows - to a project where compute and data access matter the most.
+Equally important, I want to learn from researchers beyond my circle, strengthen my mentorship and collaboration skills, and practice communicating complex ideas and research intuitions clearly to diverse audiences.
+What I am excited to take away is more than a summer result: a reusable codebase or dataset contribution, a conference-ready presentation, and a network of colleagues I can continue working with after the program.
+Most of all, I want to help create a welcoming, high-trust environment where everyone is heard, everyone learns, and the science we produce is stronger because of it."
 image: "/assets/images/pictures/reeshad_khan.jpg"
 ---